livewire/livewire/docs/forms.md

 </form>
 ```

-In the example above, when a user completes a field (by clicking or tabbing to the next field), a network request is sent to update that property on the component.
+In the above example, when a user completes a field (by clicking or tabbing to the next field), a network request is sent to update that property on the component.
 Immediately after the property is updated on the class, the `updated` hook is called for that specific property name and its new value.

 We can use this hook to update only that specific field in the database.